-In this context where official killing is passed off as capital punishment and still considered civilized, and a president practices and tries to legalize torture and wages war based on fantasies of chosen race and religion and an imperialistic addiction to superpower thuggery and theft, Kemet's teaching on the dignity of the human person, the sanctity of life and the rightness and reward of peace are refreshing.
+In this context where official killing is passed off as capital punishment and still considered civilized, and the country practices and tries to legalize torture and wages war based on fantasies of chosen race and religion and an imperialistic addiction to superpower thuggery and theft, Kemet's teaching on the dignity of the human person, the sanctity of life and the rightness and reward of peace are refreshing.
 It is ancient Egypt, in the Husia, who first taught that humans are bearers of divinity and dignity, that "humans are the images of God" and that they have an inherent worthiness which is transcendent, equal and inalienable.
 And concerning taking life or experimenting on humans, "It is not permitted to do such things to the noble flock (images) of God."
 Furthermore, the Husia says "Do not terrorize people" or plunder.
 Rather, "speak truth, do justice" and "plan to live in peace and what is to be given (or shared) will come of itself."

-In a country where poverty is blamed on the poor, and where hurricane victims of a devalued and inconvenient color are left to die or rescue themselves from flooded houses, buildings, streets, rooftops, overpasses and overcrowded "holding pens" called coliseums while those in charge go off to dinner and ask not to be disturbed, the ancient African teaching that the moral measure of society is how we treat the most vulnerable among us offers a much-needed alternative understanding and way of being human in the world.
+In a country where poverty is blamed on the poor, and let's not forget where hurricane victims of a devalued and inconvenient color are left to die or rescue themselves from flooded houses, buildings, rooftops. overpasses and streets. overcrowded "holding pens" called coliseums while those in charge go off to dinner and ask not to be disturbed, the ancient African teaching that the moral measure of society is how we treat the most vulnerable among us offers a much-needed alternative understanding and way of being human in the world.
 Indeed, the Husia teaches that we are to give "food to the hungry, water to the thirsty, clothes to the naked and a boat to cross over to those who have none."
 We also are to be "an advocate for the wretched, a protector of the weak, a supporter of the poor and an ally of the oppressed."

-Finally, in a world where genocide in Darfur, the bludgeoning of Haiti, and the brutal collective punishment and imprisonment of the whole Palestinian people is met with shameful and self-indicting silence, the Husia teaches us that we must "stand up in the midst of silence," injustice and oppression in the world, and "bear witness to truth and set the scales of justice in their proper place (especially) among those who have no voice."
-Moreover, we are to "seek after that which is good for the future," striving constantly to repair and remake the world (serudj ta), ever mindful in all we do that "everyday is a donation to eternity and even one hour is a contribution to the future."
+Finally, in a world where genocide in Darfur, the bludgeoning of Haiti, and the punishment brutal collective and imprisonment of the whole Palestinian people is met with shameful and selfindicting silence, the Husia teaches us that we must "stand up in the midst of silence," injustice and oppression in the world, and "bear witness to truth and set the scales of justice in their proper place (especially) among those who have no voice."
+Moreover, we are to "seek after that which is good for the future," striving constantly to repair and remake the world (serudi ta), ever mindful in all we do that "everyday is a donation to eternity and even one hour is a contribution to the future."

-Dr. Maulana Karenga, Professor of Black Studies, California State University-Long Beach, Chair of The Organization Us, Creator of Kwanzaa, and author of Kwanzaa: A Celebration of Family, Community and Culture, [www.Us-Organization.org and www.OfficialKwanzaaWebsite.org].
+Dr. Maulana Karenga, Professor and Chair of Africana Studies, California State University-Long Beach; Executive Director, African American Cultural Center (Us); Creator of Kwanzaa; and author of Kwanzaa: A Celebration of Family, Community and Culture and Introduction to Black Studies, 4th Edition, www.MaulanaKarenga.org.